JenHLee/react-blog/README.md

 # ⭐ <Jen's React Blog> -- will be deployed soon!
 - This web application is built for personal blogging.
-This React blog can be used for sharing information about technologies, and it can be published.
+This React blog can be used for sharing information about technologies, <br>and it can be published.
 - Users can share their opinions, also users can use this blog as a portfolio website.

 ## 🌱 Features
 - Save username, encrypted password, reference of profile picture, and email in <strong>Mongo DB</strong>.
-- username, password, and email is required to sign-up.
+- Username, password, and email is required to sign-up.
 - Currently, post pictures, and profile pictures will be stored local repository.
 - Users can register using username(ID) and Password(PW) to Login, and Logout.
-- Users can publish, update, and delete personal post using posting-page.
+- Users can publish, update, and delete personal post using posting-page through <strong>REST API.</strong>
 - Users can change the profile picture, modify user information.

 ## ✏️ Core Features